Cala d'Hort à Ibiza

 FAQ: where to stay in Ibiza

-Which area for a first time in Ibiza?
+Which area should I choose for a first visit to Ibiza?

-Where to go out at night in Ibiza?
+Where to go out in the evening in Ibiza?

 How much does a hotel night cost in Ibiza?